-The NALC Veterans Group tab on the Community Service menu of the NALC website includes a general directory of veteran groups and organizations, and posts legislation as it relates to veterans.
-More information is available on the NALC website at nalc.org/community-service/nalc-veterans.
+The Military Veterans tab on the Member Benefits menu of the NALC website includes a general directory of veteran groups and organizations, and posts upcoming volunteer opportunities that specifically assist/honor veterans.
+More information is available on the NALC website at nalc.org/member-benefits/military-veterans.

-To speak with someone about the NALC Veterans Group, the community services coordinator is available at (202) 323-4695.
+To speak with someone about the NALC Veterans Group, the community services coordinator is available at (202) 662-2489.
 NALC Veterans Group members receive a pin as a symbol of gratitude for their military service and membership in NALC.
-To join, veterans can complete the card available at nalc.org/veterans and mail it to:
+To join, veterans can complete the enclosed card (or the fillable version available at nalc.org/veterans) and mail it to: